 There are several different repeating date patterns available when creating a new event.
-We've already seen the default repeat pattern of specific dates:
+They're shown in the Repeat drop-down list.

-Every weekday would be Monday to Fridays within the date range you enter:
+Every weekday is Monday to Friday within the date range you enter.

-Every week would be the selected day or days of the week for every week in the date range.
-(Every Wednesday from 1/24/20 to 2/28/20 in the example shown below):
+Every week is the selected day or days of the week for every week in the date range—for example, every Wednesday from 1/24/20 to 2/28/20.

-Every other week, similar to every week, but alternating weeks:
+Every other week is similar to every week but on alternating weeks.

-Every month would be the same day for each month in the range.
-The first date entered would be the repeat (in the example, the 24th)
+Every month is the same day for each month in the range.
+The first date in the range entered is repeated, as indicated to the right of the fields.

-Everyday would be literally every day, including weekends, between the start and end dates you enter.
+Every day is literally every day, including weekends, between the start and end dates entered.

-Normally the system would use the setup and teardown defined on each room (Settings > Rooms) when looking at room availability and creating the event.
-However, there are times when you might want to override the room's default setup and teardown time for special situations.
-Simply select the Specify Setup Time next to the end time field as shown below and you can enter the number of minutes of setup and teardown needed for this special event.
+Mazévo uses the setup and teardown time defined for each room by default when looking at room availability and creating the event.
+However, there may be times when you want to override the room's default setup and teardown time.

 Part III - The Where

-- Are in buildings you selected or have the tags that you selected
+- They're in the buildings you selected or have the tags you selected.

-- Most importantly, the rooms are available for all of the selected date(s) at the event time you entered in section 2 (the When)
+- Most importantly, they're available for one or more of the selected date(s) at the time (Part 2).

 More Filtering Options

-- At the top of the list of rooms, you can enter text in the Search for a Room field and the screen will immediately be filtered to the text you have typed.
+- At the top of the list, you can enter text in the Search for a Room field, and the display is immediately filtered to the text you've typed.

-- Also at the top of the list of rooms, you can filter the results to rooms that can be arranged in a particular setup style:
+- You can also filter the results to rooms that can be arranged in a particular setup style.

-After picking a style, the screen will reconfirm the style setup count.
-This can be useful when selecting more than one room for an event, such as, a second room for a breakout session.
+When you select a style, the system reconfirms the style setup count and allows you to enter a setup note for this room.
+This can be useful when selecting more than one room for an event, such as a second room for a breakout session.

-Press Done to return to the list of rooms.
-You will see an icon and the count displayed next to your selected room.
+5. Click Done to return to the list of rooms.
+You will see an icon and the count displayed next to the selected room.

 Best Available Room

-If you are creating a multi day event, it's possible that some rooms might not be available for all of the dates.
-In this case, Mazévo can help you find the best available room, the room that is available the greatest number of days that you're looking for space.
-In our example, we are looking for a room that is available for a 5 day period.
+If you are creating a multi-day event, it's possible that some rooms are not available for all of the dates.
+In this case, Mazévo can help you find the right rooms to piece together your event.
+It does this by showing the number of days that each room is available in the Days Available column.

-This information is also presented on the tab labeled Conflicts.
-Think of the conflict tab as the opposite of the availability tab, it shows each room that has one or more conflicts.
-This is useful if you're trying to put the event in a very specific type of room.
-Hovering over the days in conflict will display the dates the room is in conflict.
+This information is also presented on the Conflicts tab.
+Think of the Conflicts tab as the opposite of the Availability tab.
+The Conflicts tab shows each room that has one or more conflicts.
+This is useful if you're trying to put the event in a specific type of room.
+Hovering over the Days In Conflict number brings up a list of the dates on which the room is in conflict.

-You can click on the number of days to see the bookings in conflict (the ones that are blocking you from getting the room for all of the dates).
+If you click on the Days In Conflict number, the system shows you the bookings in conflict (i.e., those blocking you from getting the room for all of the dates).

-With all of that information at your finger tips, select the room you want for the event.
-If the room is available less than the total number of days, after selecting the room's setup style (see above), you will be presented with a option to select a different room on the days in conflict or skip the date(s) in conflict and move on without select a room.
-No booking(s) will be created if you skip the assignment.
+Having reviewed this information, you select a room for the event.
+After you select the room's setup style (see above), if the space is available fewer than the total number of dates requested, the system gives you the option to select a different room on the days in conflict, skip the date(s) in conflict and move on without selecting a room, or creating the bookings in the conflict status.
+No booking(s) are created if you skip the assignment.

-If you select assign another room, Mazévo will display a list of rooms that are available on the conflicting dates.
+If you click Assign Room, Mazévo displays a list of available rooms on the conflicting date.

 Holidays and Building Hours

-Holidays (special dates) and building hours are displayed on the right side of the available rooms grid in two sections, Holidays and Building hours.
-Selecting the section, by clicking on the section header, will display the appropriate information.
-Only holidays and building hours for the dates being reserved for this event are displayed.
+Holidays (called "special dates") and building hours are displayed on the right side of the grid of the available rooms, each in its own section.
+If you select a section by clicking its header, the system displays the appropriate information.
+Only holidays and building hours for the dates being requested for this event are displayed.

-If you are attempting to book an event outside of building hours or when the building is closed, you will be presented with a warning to that effect.
+If you attempt to book an event outside of building hours or when the building is closed, you will get a warning to that effect.
 You can continue booking the event or stop and adjust the date(s) and time of the event.

 Event planners can book outside of building hours or on a day the building is closed.
-Don't worry, requesters are not allowed to do this.
+However, requesters are not allowed to do this.

 Part IV - The What

-- Event Name - a short descriptive name for the event.
+- Event Name.
+Type a short descriptive name for the event.

-- If you have pricing setup in the system, you can override the system default plan by selecting a different plan from the drop down.
+- Pricing Plan.
+If you have pricing set up in the system, a default plan will be displayed.
+You can override it by selecting a different plan from the drop-down list.